AmmarPL/SuperHuman_BipedalWalker/README.md

    First, you need to install the OpenAI Gym package.
 You can do this using pip:

-# Exploration of Imitation Learning Techniques in OpenAI Gym Environments

-This project attempts to implement and extend the methodologies discussed in the paper ["Towards Uniformly Superhuman Autonomy via Subdominance Minimization"](https://proceedings.mlr.press/v162/ziebart22a/ziebart22a.pdf), specifically applying the concepts to the OpenAI Gym game called Bipedal Walker.
-The goal was to explore the feasibility of achieving superhuman performance in the game through advanced imitation learning techniques.

-## Installation

-To set up the necessary environment for this project, follow these steps:

-**Install OpenAI Gym:**

-   First, you need to install the OpenAI Gym package.
-You can do this using pip:

 pip install gym

 **Replace Gym Files:**